Beloeil train disaster: Response

 Survivors were rescued by the crews of the steamer and barges, who in some cases had to chop open the sides of the sinking boxcars.
 The Grand Trunk Railway sent large numbers of men to assist the recovery and relief efforts the following day.
 The rescue effort was supported by members of the German Society of Montreal, the St. George's Society of Montreal, the St. Patrick's Society of Montreal and the Irish Protestant Benevolent Society of Montreal.
 The habitants helped to pull the wounded out of the wreckage and makeshift hospitals were set up in buildings near the incident.
-Roger Cloutier of the Beloeil-Mont-Saint-Hilaire Historical Society stated In 2013: "Several residents of Beloeil and surrounding towns came to lend a hand to rescue as many survivors as possible".
+Roger Cloutier of the Belœil–Mont-Saint-Hilaire Historical Society stated In 2013: "Several residents of Belœil and surrounding towns came to lend a hand to rescue as many survivors as possible".
 The financially struggling Grand Trunk Railroad company, which feared a blot on its reputation, made a great point of assisting the victims.

 The hospitals and other institutions in nearby Montreal were used for the injured passengers.
 Most of the injured were treated at the Protestant hospital and Catholic hospital, namely Montreal General and Hotel Dieu.
 Some of the most badly injured had to be treated at the railroad shed as they arrived in Montreal.
 The dead were also brought to Montreal and buried in the Mount Royal and Roman Catholic cemeteries.
 Thomas Roddick, a young doctor from the British colony of Newfoundland who was visiting Montreal, was asked by George Fenwick, a surgeon at Montreal General, to assist with treating the injured.
 Roddick, who had been planning to go to Edinburgh for more medical studies, ended up staying in Montreal as a result of his experiences with treating the injured as Fenwick was impressed with his skills.
 Roddick became a prominent doctor in Montreal and was knighted by King George V in 1914 for his medical work.